 SAHO is a non-profit, non-government association that provides leadership, advocacy, support and programs for about 140 member health agencies throughout the province.

 The Saskatchewan Cancer Agency is responsible for the planning, organization, delivery and evaluation of cancer care and related health services throughout the province.

-The regional health authorities (health regions) and the Saskatchewan Cancer Agency provide most health services in Saskatchewan, either directly or through health care organizations.
+The Saskatchewan Health Authority provides most health services in Saskatchewan, either directly or through health care organizations.

 3sHealth provides province-wide shared services to support Saskatchewan’s health system.
 The broad objectives of 3sHealth include creating enhanced value to the health system, improving service quality, and lowering the cost curve.